Buy To Let Mortgages With 20% Deposit

 Depending on where you go, different lenders use a range of different criteria and requirements to determine whether you are a worthwhile investment.
-However, as general rule lenders tend to take the following into consideration before offering a buy to let mortgage with a 20 deposit%.
+However, as a general rule, lenders tend to take the following into consideration before offering a buy to let mortgage with a 20 deposit%.

 Age – Typically, lenders will view older borrowers as a larger risk investment, and therefore might be less likely to accept a smaller deposit if you are an elderly investor.